AtomicJosh/Udacity-Self-Driving-Car-Nanodegree/CarND-Vehicle-Detection/writeup.md

 ![YCr](./examples/YCr_histo_3D.png)
 ![YUV](./examples/YUV_histo_3D.png)

-The results looked quite similar to each other, so I decided to stick with YCrCb because the Y channel corresponds to the light intensity while the Cr and Cb channels hold color information independent of brightness.
-This seems like it will be a good choice to minimize fluctuations in brightness.
+The results looked quite similar to each other, but through trial and error I found that the YUV color space worked best.

 I tested out the various color spaces with the HOG method to see how they would turn out (found in Vehicle-Detection.ipynb cell 12):